Moldova–Transnistria relations: 2006 referendum

-In 2005, Moldova passed a law about the "basic provisions of special legal status of settlements on the left bank of Dniester (Transnistria)" which created the Administrative-Territorial Units of the Left Bank of the Dniester (an autonomous territorial unit of Moldova).
+In 2005, Moldova passed a law about the "basic provisions of special legal status of settlements on the left bank of Dniester (Transnistria)" which created the Administrative-Territorial Units of the Left Bank of the Dniester (an autonomous region of Moldova).
 The law was opposed by Transnistria, since consultation with Transnistrian authorities was limited.
 On 17 September 2006, a referendum was held in Transnistria asking voters to choose between renouncing independence and becoming part of Moldova or claiming independence and possibly becoming part of the Russian Federation in the future.
 The referendum favored Russian to Moldovan integration, 98.07 to 96.61 percent.
 The OSCE, EU and many other states, including Romania, Bulgaria and Turkey, did not recognise the referendum's results.
 The Moldovan law on basic provisions is still in force, and peace settlements could be complicated by its continued existence.

 Economic relations

 Moldovan-Transnistrian economic relations are characterized by crises and pressures.
 Although a significant portion of Moldova's industrial potential is in Transnistria (benefiting the latter's economy), a number of economic crises have increased tensions between the two parties.

 In 1990, Transnistria was responsible for over 40 percent of Moldova's GDP and 90 percent of its electricity supply.
 After Moldova signed the European Union Association Agreement in 2014, Transnistria could export goods to the EU tariff-free.
 As a result, 27 percent of Transnistrian exports went to EU member states and exports to Russia fell to 7.7 percent.
 Moldovan pressure has triggered an economic crisis in Transnistria; to pressure Transnistria to reintegrate into Moldova, the latter lowered the procurement price for Transnistrian electricity by about 30 percent in 2016.
 It is more difficult for the export-driven Transnistrian economy to access international markets, and opportunities to attract foreign investment are limited.
 This has resulted in rises of mass emigration and the shadow economy; due to Transnistria's lack of international recognition, it is more difficult to take legal action against companies associated with the shadow economy.
 In 2005, at the request of Moldovan President Voronin and Ukrainian President Viktor Yushchenko, the EU launched a Border Assistance Mission (EUBAM) to help limit cross-border criminal activity.
 According to the European Commission, EUBAM has three central objectives: "to contribute to enhancing the overall border and customs management capacities and the abilities of the Republic of Moldova and Ukraine to fight against cross-border and organised crime, to approximate the border and law enforcement authorities’ standards to those of the EU, and to assist the Republic of Moldova and Ukraine in fulfilling their commitments under the European Neighbourhood Policy Action Plans (ENP AP) and the Partnership and Cooperation Agreements (PCA)".